 Service Learning FAQs

-What is the difference between the INMED Diploma in International Medicine & Public Health Program and the INMED Diploma in International Public Health Program?
+What is the difference between the Diploma in International Medicine & Public Health Program, the Diploma in International Nursing & Public Health Program, and the Diploma in International Public Health Program?

 The INMED Diploma in International Medicine & Public Health Program is designed for those healthcare professionals and learners in the clinical fields who wish to complement their education with both academic skills and clinical experience in international medicine.
 The INMED service-learning experience will include as much “hands-on” time and experience as possible in a clinical setting with proper supervision.
 This program includes participation in the INMED International Medicine & Public Health Hybrid Course.